razezape/pen-testing-lab/README.md

   <h1>Computer Network Security – Lab Environment Project </h1>
 </p>

-This project will be carried out using Kali as the attack machine and a virtual LAN (VLAN) designed to closely replicate the target network, and will be divided into two stages:
+This educational project will be carried out using Kali as the attack machine and a virtual LAN (VLAN) designed to closely replicate the target network, and will be divided into two stages:

 1) Penetration Testing
 2) Defense Strategies